-Written by Callum McAvan, Marketing and Communications Assistant at the Careers Service.
+Written by Callum McAvan, Student Communications and Marketing Assistant at the Careers Service.

 When I started university I distinctly remember, amongst the flurry of nights out, new friends and arguably too many kebabs, one thing stood out as a challenge.
 That challenge was simply – how do I make the most of my time?